mpanighetti/dnd5e-adventures/README.md

 ## General notes

 At minimum, Dungeon Masters will need the _Dungeon Master's Guide_ and the _Monster Manual_ to run these adventures.
 Creatures and magic items from these sources are **bolded** and _italicized_ respectively.
-Stat blocks are included for new or reskinned creatures and magic items.
-If a creature or magic item is not in the _Dungeon Master's Guide_ or _Monster Manual_, it will either include a link (for content I've created) or be marked with a footnote indicating its source.
+Stat blocks are also included for new or reskinned creatures and magic items; if a creature or magic item is not in the _Dungeon Master's Guide_ or _Monster Manual_, it will either include a link (for content I've created in other sources) or be marked with a footnote indicating its source.

 Any adventure including potentially sensitive topics will be preceded with a relevant content warning.
 I encourage you to set clear boundaries and expectation at your gaming table, ensuring that we keep the hobby inclusive and inviting to all.
 I've found Monte Cook's **Consent in Gaming** to be and excellent safety tool for your games (see **Third-Party Content References** below), but feel free to use whatever such tools you prefer.